Interplay of symmetry breaking and deconfinement in 3D quantum vertex models: Arrowed quantum vertex models

 In this appendix, we derive an alternative formulation of the quantum vertex model where the dimer variables are replaced with arrow variables.
-Because both the cubic and diamond lattices are \emph{bipartite} and the vertex weights possess a $\mathbb{Z}_2$ symmetry, any configuration of dimers can be mapped onto a configuration of arrows, where a dimer corresponds to an arrow pointing out of the A sublattice and an arrow pointing into the B sublattice.
+Because both the cubic and diamond lattices are \emph{bipartite} and the vertex weights possess a $\mathbb{Z}_2$ symmetry, any configuration of dimers can be mapped onto a configuration of arrows, where a dimer corresponds to an arrow pointing out of the A sublattice and pointing into the B sublattice.
 While for bipartite lattices arrow and dimer variables are equivalent, on nonbipartite lattices, these constraints yield vastly different phase diagrams.
-For a bond vertex model on a non-bipartite lattice, we expect to find the universal self-dual point, while for an arrowed vertex model on the same lattice, we expect the entire RK phase diagram to host a single $\mathbb{Z}_2$ topologically ordered phase.
+For a bond vertex model on a non-bipartite lattice, we expect to find a rather generic gapless point, while for an arrowed vertex model on the same lattice, we expect the phase diagram to host a single $\mathbb{Z}_2$ topologically ordered phase.
 This has been established numerically for a couple of examples in Ref.~\cite{Balasubramanian} in 2D, and we expect it to hold true in higher dimensions.
 For this reason, it is worth discussing the construction of arrowed vertex models.

-On each edge of the cubic or diamond lattice we place \emph{two} spins rather than one, and we project onto configurations where the spins are antiparallel to each other, which mimic configurations of arrows.
-We work under the convention that an arrow points from a down spin to an up spin.
-We then define the unperturbed Hamiltonians
+The construction of the arrowed vertex models requires a small modification: on each edge of the dual lattice (for example, a cubic or diamond lattice) we place \emph{two} spins rather than one, and we project onto configurations where the spins are antiparallel to each other by adding the term $Z_i Z_j$ for each pair of spins $\langle i, j \rangle$ on an edge.
+Antiparallel configurations of these spins are in one-to-one correspondence with arrows (as the up spin corresponds to the arrow head and the down spin corresponds to the tail).
+The Hamiltonian is then equivalent to the constructions in the previous appendix with some minor changes.
+First, one adds the antiferromagnetic term $\sum_{\langle i,j \rangle} Z_i Z_j$ to the Hamiltonian.
+Second, the exchange term $\prod_{\alpha \in \ell} X_{\alpha}$ is changed to $\prod_{\langle \alpha, \beta \rangle \in \ell} X_{\alpha} X_{\beta}$.
+Finally, when constructing the Boltzmann weight $\omega(C_{\ell}, \overline{C}_{\ell})$, the spins which are used are indicated in Figure~\ref{fig:spinloc2}

-which can easily be generalized to an arbitrary lattice that is nonbipartite.
-We now include a perturbing Hamiltonian which is an XY exchange on each pair of spins associated to an arrow: